Novel Applications of DNA and RNA Molecules Identified by In Vitro Selection

 Ongoing studies seek to identify potential RNA aptamer inhibitors for hundreds of human transcription factors and to explore transcription factor inhibition in mammalian cells.
-Other research seeks to determine if RNA molecules can deliver gene regulatory proteins to new genes in cells.
+Understanding how RNA molecules fold to imitate DNA will provide insights into detailed computational prediction of RNA folding.

 In new work, the lab is developing methods to select nucleic acid sequences capable of homing to intracellular compartments.
 Such aptamers might direct cargo for therapeutic or engineering purposes.